Today’s Tango Thought 111: Tango Frustration.

 One more method that is quite popular, drowning your sorrows in a glass of wine.
 NOT.
 It does work.
 However, it does not solve the ultimate problem.
 The reason why you’re not dancing and how to solve for ‘X’.

 Let’s assume for the moment that the following is true: You’re currently taking private lessons to clean up your issues.
 And have been for a while.
 Either through a private Tango Intensive, or with a series of local teachers.
 And you ‘feel’ that you’ve improved.
-The problem is still with you a limited degree, you have Tango Baggage.
-Meaning that there are people out there that have a perception of you and how you dance, and that perception is not going to change any time soon, unless you have a teacher that is actively working on changing your Tango Baggage.
-Truthfully this one is going to take a while to fix.
-Baggage once loaded up is hard to dispel and takes a few months to a year or so of ‘change’ to fix the social problem.
+The problem is still with you to a limited degree, you have Tango Baggage.
+Meaning that there are people out there that have a perception of you and how you dance, and that perception is not going to change any time soon.
+That is > unless you have a teacher that is actively working on changing your Tango Baggage.
+Meaing that they’re out there dancing with you and showing you off on a regular basis.
+People do witness this.
+They do see that you’re dancing with X who doesn’t dance with just anyone.
+Honestly this one is going to take a while to fix.
+Baggage ,once loaded up, is hard to dispel and takes a few months to a year or so of ‘change’ to fix the social side of the problem.
+The social side ?
+That’s where your technique may have improved, but you still carry around people’s perceptions of what you dance like.

 Let’s assume again the same parameters as above, only in this instance, the issue isn’t necessarily your baggage, but really the community you dance in.
 You’ve reached your limit of what’s acceptable.
 In this case, the only real solution to this problem is to get out of town, immediately.
 You need to travel.
 Honestly, doing so will open your Tango horizons on multiple levels.
 And to be clear, this is Traveling for Tango.
 This is not necessarily going to Buenos Aires, but rather getting outside your local scene, and often.
 Like for instance, if you’re a Boston dancer, go to New York, or Montreal.
 If you’re New York dancer, go to Buffalo, Ithaca, DC, or Montreal.
 If you’re a San Francisco dancer, you want to head to LA or Portland, or Seattle.
 And the same with those dancers from those cities.
 Swap it up.
 IF you’re Berlin dancer, head Hamburg, Frankfurt, Cologne, or Stuttgart.
 Or if you wanted to go international (still assuming you’re from Berlin), then Amsterdam, Paris, Prague, Florence, Budapest, or Vienna awaits just to name a few.
 Or if you want to jump on the marathon circuit, start signing up for the marathons, about 6 to 9 months in advance of the actual date of the event.
 There are loads of options here without having to leave the relative confines of your native continent.
 The whole idea is to travel, go experience other tango communities.
 The downside to this is that no one knows you.
 The upside to this is that no one knows you.
 There are trade offs in either direction.
 However, you’ll no longer be faced with the same 50 people at your local milongas.